View all web browser and mobile devices available in our cloud-based test lab.

 Learn more about the path to continuous testing.

 Regression testing is a staple type of software testing.

 Through regression testing, businesses can confirm that updates and changes to code do not have a negative impact on software features.

 Today, regression testing is essential as applications and software are developed almost daily.
 This means code is changed regularly and testing must be performed just as consistently.

 Learn more about regression testing and best practices for regression testing in Agile and DevOps.

 Performance testing in Agile has changed dramatically in the last decade.
 The evolution of the software development lifecycle has elevated performance testing to more complex heights.

-Performance testing can be divided into two practices:
+Thinking of it another way, performance testing can be divided into two practices:

 Single user performance testing encompasses all the factors impacting the end-user experience.